lucadoesthings/lucadoyle/README.md

 ## Firstly, hi, I'm Luca, and this is my thing.
 Here you'll find half-assed projects and forks that haven't had a single commit.
 Seriously, I do a lot of web development.
 I enjoy doing it at the moment.
 I don't want it to become my only thing, though!
+Making some desktop apps will be fun!
+But what would I make?
+That leads me onto this...

+## Choosing stuff to make
+I'll keep it short.
+There's always apps that do the exact same thing.
+It's hard, because it feels like everyone's already taken all the good ideas for stuff!
+This is why I make Fall Guys things.
+Fall Guys is kinda niche nowadays, and what's even more niche is making websites for it.
+It's like my sort of fan art.
+I can't draw myself, so why not do something else that's creative instead...

 ## As for languages...
 You see, I have a habit for learning the very basics of a programming language then just making a project.